 The learning outcomes for the programme are delivered by a range of modules across the programme.
 Students on economics programmes take a similar core in years one and two, enabling them to specialise in year three and adapt to different programmes as their interests change.
 Teaching and learning is mainly via lectures and seminars.
 Teaching and learning strategies vary from module to module.
-Core subject specific skills are introduced and developed via ECN113 Principles of Economics and then via ECN106 Macroeconomics 1 and ECN206 Macroeconomics 2 (for the macroeconomics strand); and ECN111 Microeconomics 1, ECN214 Games and strategies and ECN211 Microeconomics 2 (for the microeconomics strand).
-Mathematical competence is developed via ECN121 Statistical Methods in Economics.
+Core subject specific skills are introduced and developed via ECN113 Principles of Economics and then via ECN106 Macroeconomics 1, and via ECN111 Microeconomics 1, ECN214 Games and strategies and ECN211 Microeconomics 2 (for the microeconomics strand).
+Mathematical competence is developed via the ECN114 Mathematical Methods in Economics and Business module, while statistical competence is developed via ECN112 Spreadsheets and Data in Economics and ECN121 Statistical Methods in Economics.